cloudfoundry-community-attic/inception-server/README.md

 Using your git user.name (Dr Nic Williams)
 Acquiring a public IP address...
 54.245.246.122

-Provision inception VM
+Provision inception server

 ... lots of chef output...

 ```

-### CLI usage - upgrade existing remote Inception VM
+### CLI usage - upgrade existing remote inception server

-You can upgrade your remote Inception VM at any time by re-running the `deploy` command.
+You can upgrade your remote inception server at any time by re-running the `deploy` command.

 ```
 $ bosh-inception deploy